Capital Financing logo

 Capital Financing Review

 Capital Financing has operated since 2010, specializing in pre-settlement financing for personal injury claimants.
-The company targets individuals injured in accidents, workplace incidents, or through others' negligence who need immediate cash while awaiting lawsuit settlements.
+The company targets individuals injured in accidents, workplace incidents, or through others' negligence who are researching short-term cash access while awaiting lawsuit settlements.
 Unlike traditional lenders, Capital Financing advances funds against pending legal cases rather than personal creditworthiness or employment status.

 The company offers cash advances to cover living expenses and medical costs during the litigation period.
 Their primary differentiator is a 12-month fee termination structure—fees stop accruing after 12 months regardless of settlement timing.
-They claim same-day approvals with funds disbursed within 24 hours, no credit checks, no income verification, and a non-recourse model where borrowers owe nothing if they lose their case.
+They claim provider-stated same-day approval timing with funds disbursed within 24 hours, eligibility claims to verify, no income verification, and a non-recourse model where borrowers owe nothing if they lose their case.
 The company handles personal injury, work injury, products liability, medical malpractice, and premises liability cases.

-Capital Financing emphasizes transparency with three fixed fee increases (versus compounding interest at competitors), no hidden fees, and transparent fee contracts reviewed with applicants.
+Capital Financing emphasizes transparency with three fixed fee increases (versus compounding interest at competitors), no fees to verify, and listed fee contracts reviewed with applicants.
 They report working closely with law firms to expedite approvals and cite rapid processing times as a competitive advantage.
 Customer testimonials highlight quick funding and supportive staff interactions during recovery periods.

 However, this is a high-cost financing product tied to litigation risk.
 The actual APR or fee structure is not disclosed on the website—only comparison claims and a pricing table reference are shown.
 Repayment depends entirely on case settlement, making this suitable only for active plaintiffs with attorney representation.
 The 12-month termination caveat includes "certain cases do not apply," indicating terms vary by case type and risk profile.